 NCAA Certification & Compliance

-At Next College Student Athlete (NCSA), we take pride in being compliant with the NCAA and are proud to announce that since this new rule came into effect, NCSA is among the first to be compliant.
-That means we get to continue assisting all 7,515 NCAA DI-DIII football and basketball coaches actively using the NCSA network to find athletes, but more importantly, continue educating student-athletes and families so they can succeed throughout the recruiting process.
+At Next College Student Athlete (NCSA), we take pride in being compliant with the NCAA.
+This designation means we are able to assist all 9,884 NCAA D1, D2 and D3 football and basketball coaches actively using the NCSA network to find athletes, but more importantly, continue educating student-athletes and families so they can succeed throughout the recruiting process.

 NCSA has relationships with more than 35,000 college coaches and over 22,000 collegiate programs across the country.
 During the 2018-2019 season, NCSA had more 745,000 searches made by college coaches on our platform, looking for recruits across all divisions from NCAA D1 to NAIA to NCCAA to NJCAA.

 Pertaining to NCSA

 126.96.36.199 Recruiting or Scouting Services.
 An institution may subscribe to a recruiting or scouting service involving prospective student-athletes, provided the institution does not purchase more than one annual subscription to a particular service and the service: [D] (Adopted: 1/1/02, Revised: 8/5/04, 1/16/10, 4/13/10, 1/14/12, 7/26/12, 1/15/14.)

 We are a team of former collegiate athletes and coaches who evaluate and qualify prospective student-athletes.
-Before any prospective student-athlete and their family decide to join the NCSA Network they will go through a recruiting analysis with a recruiting coordinator to learn about the process, where they stand and get a chance to see what we provide.
+Before any prospective student-athlete and their family decide to join the NCSA Network, they will go through a recruiting assessment with a recruiting expert to learn about the process, where they stand and get a chance to see what we provide.
 Any prospective student-athlete can join for free before they enroll into a customized membership.